 Thus, there are the only 2 choices.
 There is no middle ground.

-So, my friend wishes me “Auf Wiedersehen” – “When we meet again.”
-He believes that our souls are like a ship that disappears over the horizon, only to see the welcoming embrace of the Redeemer, along with friends & relatives of previous passing, on the other shore.
+My friend wishes me “Auf Wiedersehen” – “When we meet again.”
+He believes that our souls are like a ship that disappears over the horizon, only to see the Forgiveness, of the welcoming embrace, of the Redeemer, along with friends & relatives of previous passing, on the other shore.

 That sums up “Pascal’s Gamble”: Either choose a life of abundant self-gratuitous pleasures while you live, because their is Nothing after death.
 Or, spend your life on earth honoring God and loving others, because there is an eternity of Peace & Joy if you do.